 This rule can help you work with the AWS Well-Architected Framework

 This rule resolution is part of the Cloud Conformity Security & Compliance tool for AWS

 Allowing unrestricted MySQL access can increase opportunities for malicious activity such as hacking, denial-of-service (DoS) attacks and loss of data.

 To determine if your EC2 security groups allow unrestricted MySQL access, perform the following:

 Remediation / Resolution

-To update your VPC network firewall rules configuration in order to restrict MySQL Database Server access to trusted entities only (i.e. authorized IP addresses or IP ranges), perform the following actions:
+To update your security groups inbound/ingress configuration in order to restrict MySQL access to specific entities (IP addresses, IP ranges, etc), perform the following: